facontidavide/cloudini/README.md

 # Frequently Asked Questions

+### I want to record "raw data".
+Since Cloudini is "lossy", I think i should not use it...

+I don't agree: you are working with noisy data in the first place.

+Furthermore, I am pretty sure that your pointcloud processing algorithm is applying some sort of Voxel-based downsampling much larger than the quantization applied by this library.

+If you keep the the quantization error low enough, it will not affect your results in any meaningful way.

+### So, which resolution do you recommend?

+Look at the specifications of your sensor and use that value as a reference.

+Considering that LiDArs accuracy is usually in the order of **+/- 1 cm** and that the resoultion used in Cloudini is in meters:

+- If the goal of the recorded pointcloud is to do visualization, use a resolution of **0.01 (1 cm)**.
+- If you want to record "raw data", a resolution of **0.001 (1mm)** will be more than enough.
+- If you are stubborn, and you don't believe a single word I said, use a resolution of **0.0001 (100 microns)**.
+  But you are being paranoid...

 ### How does it perform, compared to Draco?

 [Google Draco](https://github.com/google/draco) has two main encoding methods: SEQUENTIAL and KD_TREE.